eviltrout/benchmark-ember-rendering/README.md

 Results on my Machine on the Latest Chrome:

-- Rendering in Handlebars: about 47ms to render
+- Rendering in Handlebars: about 44ms to render
-- Rendering in Ember (Bound): about 3600ms to render
+- Rendering in Ember (Bound): about 2800ms to render
-- Rendering in Ember (Unbound): about 700ms to render
+- Rendering in Ember (Unbound): about 500ms to render
+- Rendering in Ember (Raw): about 27ms to render